simcesplatform/simcesplatform.github.io/markdown/core_platformmanager.md

 # Platform Manager

-- TODO: add links to manifest file page
-- TODO: add other documentation page links where appropriate

 Component that is used to start new simulation runs in the SimCES simulation platform.
 It generates and starts the Docker containers for the platform managed components in the new simulation run and publishes the simulation parameters using [Start message](core_msg-start.md) via [Management exchange](core_exchange-mgmt.md).

 ## Functionalities

-- Parses the component manifest files to determine the available component types for a new simulation.
+- Parses the [component manifest files](core_component-manifest.md) to determine the available component types for a new simulation.
 - Parses the [simulation configuration file](core_start-simulation.md#simulation-configuration-file-specification) to determine the parameters for the new simulation.
 - Creates the Docker containers for the required platform managed components for the new simulation.
 - Starts the created Docker containers.